verdictlma0-EP/FauxClaw/readme.md

 🦞 Credits (Check them out!)
 Fauxclaw stands on the shoulders of reverse‑engineered giants:

-free-claude-code – Proxy architecture, model routing (https://github.com/Alishahryar1/free-claude-code)
+free-claude-code – Proxy architecture, model routing

-9router – Kiro executor, token refresh (https://github.com/decolua/9router)
+9router – Kiro executor, token refresh

-claudecodeui – Session management patterns (https://github.com/siteboon/claudecodeui)
+claudecodeui – Session management patterns

 And a lot of staring at binary EventStream dumps at 3:42 AM CST/CDT.

-🌟 Star History
+Star History
-Me ;D(I'm the only one who worked on this as of now) If Fauxclaw saves you money, saves you time, or just makes you smile – star the repo.
+Me ;D (I'm the only one who worked on this as of now)

+If Fauxclaw saves you money, saves you time, or just makes you smile – star the repo.
 It helps others find it.

 bash